Coronavirus: Confirmed cases cross 1,000; Govt orders sealing of state, district borders to check mass infection

 The nationwide tally of confirmed Coronavirus cases crossed the 1,000-mark and the death toll reached 27 on Sunday, even as the central government ordered sealing of all state and district borders to check community transmission of the deadly virus by migrant workers and asked those having left already to be quarantined for 14 days.
 The national capital alone reported 23 fresh positive cases, taking its count to 72, while more people tested positive in adjoining Noida as also in Maharashtra and Bihar, among other states.
-The new cases included a SpiceJet pilot with no history of international travel.
+The new cases included a SpiceJet pilot with no history of international travel as also a doctor and a junior commissioned officer in the Indian Army.

+The Colonel-rank doctor is serving at the Command Hospital in Kolkata while the JCO is posted to an Army base in Dehradun.
+Sources said the Army has traced all those who have come in contact with the two persons and accordingly they were quarantined.
+The two are understood to have visited an Army facility near the national capital earlier this month.

 The total number of positive cases has increased by 106 in the last 24 hours to reach 1,024 and eight more persons died in this period to take the nationwide toll to 27, according to the latest official figures.
 As the 21-day lockdown entered its 5th day, the exodus of migrant workers from big cities continued unabated, desperate to return to their villages after being left jobless and many of them without food or shelter.